-Comforting, and nourishing with a bit of a kick, this Sweet Potato Peanut Chipotle Soup with Wilted Greens comes together quickly.
+Comforting, and nourishing with a bit of a kick, this Sweet Potato Peanut Chipotle Soup with Wilted Greens comes together fast!
 Vegan and GF.

 These past few weeks has been a roller coaster, y’all.
 And I have some exciting news to share (if you’ve not heard and are antsy, scroll down.
 I’ll wait.) and I’ll get to that, but first a few other notes and this soup (!!).